Mxyiwa/Elastic-SIEM-Configuration-and-Management-Lab-using-the-ELK-Stack/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of Elastic SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in querying, analysing, and interpreting security event logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Parallels VM
+- Kali Linux
+- Elastic SIEM
+- Elastic Defend Agent

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc